-Management employs an independent external assist in determining actuary to the assumptions methodology and used estimating the value of the future policyholders' benefits.
-The main approach adopted by management's external actuary is Canadian Method the Asset Liability ("CALM").
+Management employs an independent external actuary to assist in determining methodology and assumptions used in the value of the estimating future policyholders' benefits.
+The main approach adopted by management's external actuary is the Canadian Asset Liability Method ("CALM").

 The work performed to address the valuation of the reserves for future policyholders' benefits included the following procedures: